 (b) where paragraph (a) applies in relation to consent given by any owner or occupier of the land, for the purposes of the operation of this Schedule no further or other consent as to the grant of a mining tenement under this Act in respect of the land or the use or occupation of the land for mining purposes is required to be obtained from that owner or occupier or from his successors in title to that land.

+[Clause 13A inserted in Gazette 15 May 1987 p.
+2161-2.]

 14. References to repealed Act

 A reference in any Act, regulation, rule, by-law, instrument or document to the repealed Act, or any provision thereof, shall, unless the contrary intention appears, be read and construed as a reference to this Act, or the corresponding provision, if any, of this Act.

+[Clause 14 inserted by No. 69 of 1981 s.
+29.]

 15. Prevention of anomalies during transitional period

 If any difficulty arises with respect to the foregoing transitional provisions in this Schedule the Governor may by Order in Council —